 Copyright © 2017-2019 Gregory J. Guderian

-The first recorded consignment of tea at Perth Amboy arrived on board America in April 1824; the tea ships Citizen and Importer called in June and July of the same year.
-Perth Amboy (New Jersey) Collection District, Abstract of goods and Impost book, RG 36, National Archives and Records Administration; Wharf Book, Perth Amboy Wharf, MG 455, New Jersey Historical Society.
+The first recorded consignment of tea at Perth Amboy arrived on board America 22 April 1824; the tea ships Citizen and Importer called in June and July of the same year.
+Perth Amboy (New Jersey) Collection District, Abstract of goods and Impost book, RG 36, National Archives and Records Administration; Wharf Book, Perth Amboy Wharf, MG 455, New Jersey Historical Society; “Port of Amboy,” The New-Jersey Eagle (Newark, N.J.)
+23 April 1824 3:2.
 For the Mary Lord‘s visit in May 1827 see Wharf book and Daily work book, Perth Amboy Wharf, MG 455, New Jersey Historical Society.

 Portrayals of Smith and his commercial (and other) activities appear in Walter Barrett [Joseph Alfred Scoville], The old merchants of New York City (New York 1863) 30-37; An old resident [William C. Hunter], The ‘fan kwae’ at Canton before treaty days 1825-1844 (London 1882) 17-19; Robert Greenhalgh Albion, The rise of New York Port (1815-1860) (New York 1939) 198; Daniel M. Henderson, Yankee ships in China seas: Adventures of pioneer Americans in the troubled Far East (New York 1946) 64-65.